Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - Input your personal information, including Changes in Marital Status, and income information until you arrive at Pension Splitting.
 If you arrive at the Total income summary screen without having done pension splitting, select Enter any additional income slips and receipts, enter split in the search box, select Split pension with your spouse and select Go.

-- On the Pension Splitting screen, complete the form.
+- At Pension Splitting, complete the form.

 - Note: The Amount from line 1 of their T1032 form is the amount of pension income from line 11500 of the deceased pensioner’s return, subject to possible adjustments.
 See T1032 for more info.